Survival Gear Survival Gear Home

 Tube Tent - Now, these aren't the best by a long shot, but if you need a shelter and QUICK then use it.
 Just make sure you have a tarp or a garbage bag handy to block one of the holes and you have something as good as a tent

 Garbage Bag - Large ones.
-Use them as a make shift tarp, makeshift Poncho, or tent.
+Use them as a makeshift tarp, makeshift Poncho, or tent.
 Very useful when paired with a tube tent.
 Make an actual tent (Almost) Cut it down the two seams, and then in half put one half over the back hole and seal it around it and the other the front hole but leave it hang to get in and out

 Compass - You know what way to get out, North.
 But, how can you tell the direction?
 What happens if you head in what you thought was North and go South and end up even further from safety?